This top-notch choice can help you take your workouts to the next level.

-Gloves tend to be very stiff.
+Tend to be very stiff.
 Wrist wraps may be too thick for some users.
 Palm stitching comes apart easily.

 Designed with adjustable wrist wraps that simultaneously increase comfort and reduce hand tension.
 Neoprene construction limits the risk of sweat.
 Silicone-padded palms help you maintain a steady, comfortable grip at all times.
 Available in myriad eye-catching colors.
-Sold with a 60-day money-back guarantee.

-Gloves may stretch over time and are less durable than many comparable options.
+May stretch over time and are less durable than many comparable options.

-Gloves may cause the hands to sweat and provide minimal protection in comparison to similar options.
+Can cause the hands to sweat and provide minimal protection in comparison to similar options.

 Craving your next CrossFit session?
 The CrossFit craze has taken the world by storm in the past decade, and it continues to grow in popularity.
 The ultimate rugged workout is demanding and challenging, which is why having tough CrossFit gloves that can handle your Workout of the Day (WOD), every day, is essential.

-CrossFit gloves provide protection and support while you train, particularly the palm and wrist areas.
+CrossFit gloves provide protection and support while you train, particularly in the palm and wrist areas.
 Palms are protected by either padding with grips or a strip of leather, which improves grip while helping you avoid calluses.
 Wrist support is provided by a compressive wrap, usually in the form of a Velcro system.
 It’s fully adjustable to achieve a supportive and comfortable range of motion.
-As far as designs and styles go, there are an abundance to choose from.
+As far as designs and styles go, there is an abundance to choose from.

 CrossFit gloves have three main finger hole styles, so if you’re finicky about fit, this is the most challenging feature to compare.